Muhammad Hashim Gazdar: Early life

 Gazdar was born in 1895 in Jaisalmer.
-He was a converted Muslim as his ancestral roots are linked to Rajput Clans of Rajasthan (present-day India).
-His father, Faiz Muhammad Gadha, was an engineer who had moved from Rajistan to Karachi after the Sindh was under the jurisdiction of the British empire since 1843.
+A Gazdar, his father Faiz Muhammad Gadha, was an engineer who had moved from Rajputana to Karachi after the Sindh was under the jurisdiction of the British empire since 1843.

 Gazdar started his academic career from Sindh Madressah-tul-Islam, Karachi, and completed Intermediate in 1911.
 He also studied civil engineering, earning a degree from the College of Engineering, Pune in 1916.

 He was involved in an uplift project for the lower caste in Bombay, but this was unsuccessful.
 He and a number of other people were dismissed from this project.

 Political life

 After losing his job in Bombay he returned to Karachi where he performed his services as an engineer, in District Local Board, Karachi.
-However, during the subsequent four years, differences on policy matters arose with G.M.
-Syed, who was then the president of Board; Gazdar resigned.
+However, during the subsequent four years, differences on policy matters arose with G. M. Syed, who was then the president of Board; Gazdar resigned.